velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 “It’s okay, it’s okay,” I try to reassure her.
 “That happens all the—” I stop.
 Lishuen is huddled in the chair, her legs pulled up in front of her body, breathing hard; tears glint in her eyes and she’s shaking like a leaf.
 She flinches as I step closer.

 “Lishi?”
 I say quietly.
 She doesn’t respond.
-I hold out my hand and she recoils, terrified eyes fixed on me. ’Tis just the same expression as was on her face the moment of her waking— _“Seshenan til, Lishi?”_ I ask in the gentlest voice I can muster. _“Riga shirenan?
+I hold out my hand and she recoils, terrified eyes fixed on me. ’Tis just the same expression as was on her face the moment of her waking— _“Seshenan tam, Lishi?”_ I ask in the gentlest voice I can muster. _“Riga shirenan?
 An rihes gan dalenan?”_

 And again, whatever frightful state has come over her, something about speaking to her in Ranuir seems to break the spell.
 For a moment she seems confused, looking about wildly, and then suddenly she’s crying, her body wracked by full-force sobs.
 I kneel down and offer her my hand; she takes it, curling up in the chair.

 “Whatever is the matter, dear?”
 I ask, squeezing her hand softly.
 She shakes her head violently.

-“Shosi shanvol.
-Shosi, shosi, shosi shanvol—”
+_“Shosi shanvol.
+Shosi, shosi, shosi shanvol—”_

 “Lishi, I… I don’t understand.”